Mohammad Saiful Islam

 Mohammad Saiful Islam (born 20 December 1970) is a Bangladeshi politician and a former Jatiya Sangsad member representing the Dhaka-19 constituency.
 He was elected as an independent candidate in the 12th National Parliament Elections of 2024.

 Political life

 Saiful Islam is a Bangladesh Awami League politician and the General Secretary of Ashulia Thana Awami League.
-He is the independent Parliament member representing the Dhaka-19 constituency.
+He was elected as an independent candidate in the 2024 Bangladeshi general election.
+He represented the Dhaka-19 constituency.

-Saiful Islam made unprecedented development of the Dhamsona Union.
-He has Masters in Political Science.
+Saiful Islam has a master's degree in political science.

+Execution

+On 5 February 2025, the International Crimes Tribunal (Bangladesh) sentenced Saiful Islam to death in a crimes against humanity case over the killing of seven people, including the burning of the bodies of six people in the Ashulia area.